HackerHansen/1v1.YEET-v1/README.md

 - Make sure you are attached to the right process.
 One way to do this is to enter a number in the "speed" box and press enter.
 If everything becomes faster, that means you are attached to the right process.
 Since speed will always work, this is also a good method to test if the hack is patched.
 If speed doesn't work, then you are attached to the wrong process.
 Try again.

 - Try a different computer if you can

+- Make sure you don't have Badlion Client

+- Reinstall Cheat Engine